 As a multi-year funder, United Way supports a broad array of high quality programs/projects, services and initiatives that reach and serve our most vulnerable population to ensure that everyone in every community has the opportunity to live a good life.

 The 2019-2020 grant cycle has closed.
-Please stay in touch for the next one which will open spring 2020.
+Please stay in touch for the next one which will open fall 2020.

 What types of grants are available?